Annika10/ProgrammingTask/README.md

           parameters, can be run locally on CPU)
     - vector database: this is where the documents are stored as vectors
         - library: chromadb (integrateable with langchain, local + cloud, open source)
-- [LLM chatbot](src/rag_chatbot.py): this is the language model that generates the response based on the retrieved documents and the user's query
+- [LLM chatbot](src/llm_chatbot.py): this is the language model that generates the response based on the retrieved documents and the user's query
-    - library: Ollama (local LLM hosting possible, easy usage in Python, no API key needed, open source models available)
+    - library: Ollama (local + cloud LLM hosting possible, easy usage in Python, no API key needed, open source models available)
     - model:
+        - local LLM:
             - first idea: Qwen3-8B (comparison of different models on the HuggingFace leaderboard for text generation -> most downloaded, smaller model that still can be run locally on CPU) -> way to slow
             - final choice: gemma3:4b ("most capable model that runs on a single GPU")
+        - cloud LLM: only free cloud LLMs are possible (sort most downloaded models from ollama cloud models)
+            - first idea: qwen3.5-cloud (not available for free cloud usage) -> not possible
+            - final choice: gemma4:31b-cloud

 The workflow is shown in the following sequence diagram: